Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 The UFm I²C-bus has a different physical layer than the other I²C-bus modes.
 Therefore the available slave address range is different.
-Two groups of eight addresses (0000 XXX and 1111 XXX) are reserved for the purposes shown in Table 7.
+Two groups of eight addresses (0000 XXX and 1111 XXX) are reserved for the purposes shown in [Table 7].

 [1] The general call address is used for several functions including software reset.
 [2] No UFm device is allowed to acknowledge at the reception of the START byte.